SpaceX’s Falcon 9 rocket cleared to fly again with two high-profile missions ahead | KRDO

 By Jackie Wattles, CNN

-(CNN) — The world’s most prolific rocket — the SpaceX Falcon 9 — is cleared to fly again, federal regulators announced Friday evening, putting the vehicle back on track for two high-profile human spaceflight missions.
+(CNN) — The world’s most frequently launched rocket — the SpaceX Falcon 9 — is cleared to fly again, federal regulators announced Friday evening, putting the vehicle back on track for two high-profile human spaceflight missions.

 The Federal Aviation Administration, which licenses commercial rocket launches, grounded SpaceX’s rocket on August 28, after part of a Falcon 9 rocket booster exploded while attempting to land.
 Just two days later, the agency said it has cleared the rocket to return to flight.